-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Third-round pick in 2004 (81st overall)

-23 AV in first four years, 10 more than expected
+23 AV in first four years (10 more than expected)

-Captain Chaos’s off the field antics helped endear him to fans, but the former Utah State player wouldn’t have been nearly as popular if he hadn’t backed it up with his play.
+Captain Chaos’s off-the-field antics helped endear him to fans, but the former Utah State player wouldn’t have been nearly as popular if he hadn’t backed it up with his play.
 Cooley scored a team-high six touchdowns as a rookie and was among the better tight ends in the league during his prime, including a career-high 83 catches for 849 yards in 2008.
-Washington’s quarterbacks produced a 121.8 passer rating on their targets to Cooley during his years with the Redskins.
+Washington’s quarterbacks produced a 121.9 passer rating on targets to Cooley during his career.

 7. Kedric Golston